Information alert

 If you need a large print, audio, braille, easy-read, age-friendly or translated copy of this page, please contact the cancer information team on 020 3447 8663 or email uclh.cancerinformation@nhs.net

-G6PD is an abbreviation for glucose-6-phosphate dehydrogenase.
-It is an enzyme (chemical) that exists in many cells in the body, protecting them from damage.
+G6PD stands for glucose-6-phosphate dehydrogenase.
+It is an enzyme (chemical) found in many of your body's cells.
+It helps protect cells from damage.

-G6PD plays an active role in red blood cells that carry oxygen to all parts of the body.
-It protects these cells against some harmful compounds that may collect when you have a fever or infection, or when you take certain medicines or eat certain foods.
-Its protective effect is especially important in red cells as these cells don’t have a nucleus, also called the brain of the cell.
+G6PD is important for red blood cells which carry oxygen throughout your body.
+It helps protect these cells from harmful substances that build up when you have a fever or infection, take certain medicines or eat certain foods.
+Red blood cells don’t have a brain, so they need extra protection.

-Newborn babies with G6PD deficiency sometimes have haemolytic crises at birth or soon after, even without having an infection or taking medication.
+Newborn babies with G6PD deficiency sometimes have haemolytic crises at birth or soon after, even if they haven’t had an infection or taken any medicine.
 This is probably due to the stress of childbirth.
-Because of the danger of jaundice in the newborn, these babies may need special treatment for their jaundice.
-For example, it may be a treatment with special lights (called phototherapy), or occasionally a blood transfusion.
+Newborns might need special treatment for jaundice, such as light therapy (phototherapy) or a blood transfusion.

 G6PD deficiency is also found more commonly in people of Mediterranean, Middle Eastern, Asian and African descent.
-The severity of deficiency varies among different populations, and people of African descent are generally less affected than other groups.
+The severity of deficiency varies among different populations.
+People of African descent are generally less affected than other groups.

 Since it is inherited, people are born with the deficiency and there is no known way to prevent it.

-Fortunately, most people who have it don’t ever have a haemolytic crisis.
-For many of those who do, it is mild.
-The most important thing to do is to avoid the triggers for the crisis.
+Fortunately, most people never have a haemolytic crisis and for those who do, it is mild.
+The key is to avoid the triggers that can cause a crisis (please see the section below about triggers).

-2. Medication.
-There is a list of medications that can trigger a haemolytic crisis.
-This can be found in the Pharmacy Formularies, which all doctors, nurses and pharmacists can refer to when you are given a new medication.
+• Medication.
+There is a list of medicines that can trigger a haemolytic crisis in the Pharmacy Formularies.
+All doctors, nurses and pharmacists can refer to this when you are given a new medication.
 There will be similar formularies in other countries.
-Before starting a new medicine, it is important that you tell the health professional treating you that you are G6PD deficient.
+Before starting a new medicine, tell the health professional treating you that you are G6PD deficient.
 They can then check whether it is safe for you to take it.
-You should not take non-licensed medicines, such as Chinese medicines, as they have not been tested sufficiently for their safety.
-Vaccinations, paracetamol and ibuprofen are all fine.
+Avoid using non-licensed medicines, such as Chinese medicines, because they haven’t been tested enough to ensure they’re safe.
+It is ok to have vaccinations, paracetamol and ibuprofen.

-• aniline dyes used in dying fabric and leather
+• Chemicals, such as aniline dyes (used in fabric and leather) and naphthalene (mothballs).

 Address: